geetanads/PowerBI_project/delicious_pizza/README.md

 ### DELICIOUS PIZZA:

 Hi There, Welcome to Delicious Pizza!
-I am happy that you are here the pizza I made in github.
+I am happy that you are here to taste the first pizza I made in github.
 This repository features an in-depth analysis of pizza sales data, displayed through a visually appealing and professional dashboard.
 The project harnesses the capabilities of Excel and Power BI to deliver insightful and interactive data visualizations.

 ## Project Overview